 Cats need to lose weight slowly and gradually.
 “Healthy weight loss is about two ounces a week,” says Dr. Colleran.
 This is especially important for seriously overweight cats.
 When food intake is cut too quickly in obese cats, they can develop hepatic lipidosis (fatty liver disease,) a potentially life threatening condition.

 Dr. Colleran advises to feed 40-50 Kcal per kilogram (1 kilogram equals 2.2 pounds, 1 pound equals 0.45 kilograms) times the cat’s target weight times 60-70%.
-This means that if your cat should weigh 10 pounds, she should eat between 108 and 157 Kcal per day.
+This means that if your cat’s target weight is 10 pounds, she should eat between 108 and 157 Kcal per day.

 This is quite a bit less than what the recommendations on a can or bag of food will tell you to feed.
 As a result, Dr. Colleran spends a lot of time helping her clients separate pet food marketing from medical issues.
 “Unfortunately, cat food manufacturers give a lot of false information to pet owners,” says Dr. Colleran.
 Additionally, she says, “many of the prescription diets for weight loss are actually inadequate at maintaining lean body mass.”